solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 // Length of data we need to retrieve (15 bytes in this case, based on the expected size of the relevant data slice). const DATA_LENGTH = 15;

-const accounts = await connection.getProgramAccounts(programId, {
+// Get readonly accounts response const readOnlyAccounts = await connection.getProgramAccounts(programId, {
   dataSlice: { offset: DATA_OFFSET, length: DATA_LENGTH },
 });

+// Make a mutable copy of the readonly array const accounts: Array<ProgramAccount> = Array.from(readonlyAccounts);

 accounts.sort((a, b) => {
   try {